devonpmack/Red-DiscordBot/README.md

 ` docker build -t discordbot ./bot`

 This is how you should run the bot each time.
 It will mount your data and will be stored on the host machine at $HOME/data.
+Adding -g to the end will make it pull from the github if it's cached an older version.

 ` docker run -itv $HOME/data:/Red-DiscordBot/data discordbot /bin/bash`